openstack-k8s-operators/edpm-ansible/docs/source/contributing_playbooks.rst

 If a newly developed playbook requires functionality not already present in existing roles, a new role should be submitted in the same PR implementing it.

-If possible, playbooks should not use tasks directly, only trough a role.
+If possible, playbooks should not use tasks directly, only through a role.

 Playbooks must use following basic layout.
 Exposing variables, `edpm_override_hosts`, `edpm_max_fail_percentage` and `edpm_any_errors_fatal`.